nachocaru/xaprb.com/content/blog/2009-05-07-version-112-of-improved-cacti-templates-released.md

   - MySQL
   - Nginx
 ---
-I&#8217;ve packaged up and released version 1.1.2 of the [Cacti templates I&#8217;ve written for MySQL, Apache, memcached, nginx etc][1].
+I've packaged up and released version 1.1.2 of the [Cacti templates I've written for MySQL, Apache, memcached, nginx etc][1].

 Anyone who would like to help write documentation (or do anything else, for that matter) is welcomed to participate.
-I&#8217;ll give commit access at the drop of a hat.
+I'll give commit access at the drop of a hat.

 Changelog: